Louis Mountbatten, 1st Earl Mountbatten of Burma

 Dickie was christened in the large drawing room of Frogmore House on July 17, 1900, by the Dean of Windsor, Philip Eliot.
 His godparents were:

 Through both of his parents, he was closely related to numerous other royal families of Europe.
 His mother’s younger sister was Empress Alexandra Feodorovna of Russia, and in his childhood, Dickie was close to her children.
-At a very young age, he began a “lifelong love affair” with one of them – Grand Duchess Maria Nikolaevna – and kept a framed photo of her by his bed for his entire life.
+At a very young age, he began a “lifelong platonic love affair” with one of them, Grand Duchess Maria Nikolaevna, and kept a framed photo of her by his bed for his entire life.

 At the age of 10, Dickie was enrolled at the Lockers Park School in Hertfordshire, and then at 13 entered the Royal Naval College, Osborne.
 Destined for a naval career, he received his first posting in July 1916, as a midshipman on HMS Lion.
 After studying for two terms at Christ’s College, Cambridge, Louis was posted to HMS Renown, accompanying The Prince of Wales on a tour of Australia.
 The following year, on HMS Repulse, he again accompanied his cousin on a tour of India and Japan.
 It was during this trip that he became engaged to his future wife.

 Dickie first met Edwina Ashley in October 1920, when both attended a ball at Claridge’s in London, hosted by Mrs. Cornelius Vanderbilt III.
-Edwina was the daughter of Wilfrid Ashley, 1st Baron Mount Temple (a grandson of the 7th Earl of Shaftesbury), and Amalia Cassel (daughter of Sir Ernest Cassel).
-The two soon found themselves invited to the same house parties and shooting weekends, and a romance began.
-Both were guests of the Duke of Sutherland at Dunrobin Castle in Scotland in September 1921, when Louis received word that his father had died.
+Edwina was the daughter of Wilfrid Ashley, 1st Baron Mount Temple (a grandson of Anthony Ashley-Cooper, 7th Earl of Shaftesbury), and Amalia Cassel (daughter of Sir Ernest Cassel).
+The two were invited to the same house parties and shooting weekends, and a romance began.
+Both were guests of George Sutherland-Leveson-Gower, 5th Duke of Sutherland at Dunrobin Castle in Scotland in September 1921, when Louis received word that his father had died.
 When Edwina’s grandfather died just ten days later, the two grew very close in their shared grief.
 Several months later, Edwina went to visit Dickie while he was in India with the Prince of Wales.
 It was there, at a Valentine’s Day Ball held at the Viceregal Lodge in Delhi, that Dickie proposed.

 Louis and Edwina were married on July 18, 1922, at St. Margaret’s Church, Westminster in London, England.
 The wedding was a lavish affair, attended by King George V and Queen Mary and other members of the British Royal Family and other royal houses of Europe.
-The bridal party included the Prince of Wales, who served as Best Man, and Dickie’s four nieces – Princesses Margarita, Theodora, Cecilie, and Sophie of Greece.
-Following a honeymoon that took them to Canada and The United States, Dickie and Edwina settled at Brook House in London – one of the several properties Edwina had inherited from her grandfather.
-They went on to have two daughters:
+The bridal party included The Prince of Wales, who served as Best Man, and Dickie’s four nieces – Princesses Margarita, Theodora, Cecilie, and Sophie of Greece.
+Following a honeymoon that took them to Canada and the United States, Dickie and Edwina settled at Brook House in London – one of the several properties Edwina had inherited from her grandfather.

 Admiral Lord Mountbatten receiving the Japanese surrender at Singapore, September 1945. source: Wikipedia.